 At times, you may forget to declare the whole sum of money for the qualifying amount for subsequent deductions to your employer.
 The amount could be your children’s tuition fees or money invested in equity-linked savings schemes (ELSS), specifically if you are taking the SIP route.
 Your total balance in a situation like this will still reflect in your ITR receipt so that you can claim your benefits accordingly.

 Even if the deduction of your TDS amount happens to you because of any number of reasons, you will still be able to claim your refunds back by declaring all your investments, expenditures, and deductions.
 However, you have to get this done when you are filing your tax return.
 Multiple elements such as HRA, ELSS, tax-saving fixed deposits, etc that fall under Section 80C can always be claimed back.

 The Income Tax Department will Need your Investment Proofs

-Your employer will invariably ask for your proofs of investment before any benefit is given out.
-In a similar fashion, when you are declaring your investments for a certain fiscal year, the IT department asks for proofs of the same in order to verify whether they are real or counterfeit.
+Your employer will invariably ask for your proof of investment before any benefit is given out.
+Similarly, when you are declaring your investments for a certain fiscal year, the IT department asks for proofs of the same to verify whether they are real or counterfeit.